Why I Started Growing My Own Food?

 I took my first leap to do so by signing up to volunteer to work on a farm in exchange for food & board, on Salt Spring Island (where I now live – but I lived in Vancouver at the time!).
 Doing so – I learned a TON and I was officially hooked on the feeling of touching soil with my bare hands, tending to vegetable plants, and getting to harvest my own food – just minutes before I was going to eat it!
 I came to understand just how much more delicious home grown food tasted and how fulfilling it felt for me!

-I’ve also invested in learning as much as I possibly can through taking a regenerative organic gardening course, reading just about every issue of Mother Earth News, watching tons of You Tube videos, and reading all sorts of different books on organic gardening and growing food!
+I’ve tried to better learn how to grow as much as I possibly can through taking a regenerative organic gardening course, reading just about every issue of Mother Earth News, watching tons of You Tube videos, and reading all sorts of different books on organic gardening and growing food!
+There’s definitely a learning curve to it!

-In growing my own food food, it’s my goal to as much as I can, continue to break ties to industrial agriculture and the corruption that comes along with it.
+In growing my own food food, it’s my hope to as much as I can, continue to break ties to industrial agriculture and the corruption that comes along with it.

 To sum it all up, I have come to love growing my own food…

-I really do feel as though it is one of the most impactful things I can do – not only for my own well-being, but for the regeneration of the planet, and the well-being of all the living beings around me (such as the birds and the bees who make the world go round).
+And I love that it feels so impactful for not only for my own well-being, but for the regeneration of the planet, and the well-being of all the living beings around me (such as the birds and the bees who make the world go round).

 Final Thoughts